Scholarship

 Books

-Mennonite Mothering, ed. with Kerry Fast.
-(Demeter Press, forthcoming 2013)
+Mothering Mennonite, ed. with Kerry Fast.
+Toronto: Demeter Press, 2013.

 Co-author and art editor, Patterns in Western Civilization.
 Volumes I & II.
 4th edition.
 Boston: Pearson Custom Publishing, 2006.